chandley/cv/README.md

 Chris Handley
 =========

-* I'm an experienced fund manager, interested in applying agile methods to finance.
+* I'm an experienced fund manager, interested in applying agile methods to business.
-* I love automating repetetive tasks, and testing software to be sure that it works.
+* I love automating repetitive tasks, and testing software to be sure that it works.
 * Read my code on [GitHub](http://github.com/chandley)

 ### Makers Academy